jrao/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 ## Overview of `service.properties`

-Service Builder generates the properties file `service.properties` in the `src` directory of your service.
+Service Builder generates the properties file `service.properties` in your project's `docroot/WEB-INF/src` folder.
 Liferay Portal uses the properties in this file to alter your service's database schema and load Spring configuration files to support deployment of your service.
-You should not modify this file, but rather make any necessary overrides in a `service-ext.properties` file in the `src` folder.
+You should not modify this file, but rather make any necessary overrides in a `service-ext.properties` file in that same folder.

 The only property that you may need to override from this file is `build.auto.upgrade`.
-Setting `build.auto.upgrade=false` in your `service-ext.properties` prevents Liferay from trying to automatically apply any changes to the database model when a new version of the plugin is deployed.
-This is needed in projects in which it is preferred to manually manage the changes to the database or in which the SQL schema has been modified manually after generation by Service Builder.
+Setting `build.auto.upgrade=false` in your `service-ext.properties` file prevents Liferay from trying to automatically apply any changes to the database model when a new version of the plugin is deployed.
+This is needed in projects in which it is preferred to manually manage the changes to the database or in which the SQL schema has intentionally been modified manually after generation by Service Builder.

 Other properties included in the `service.properties` file include the
 following: